damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Click on `default-token-xxx` for the `default` namespace
 > * Copy token (last item) to `Service token` in GitLab
 > * Copy ca.crt (first item, including `BEGIN` and `END` lines) to `Custom CA bundle` in GitLab

+And we need the IP address for the cluster.
+This is different from the IP address of your GitLab instance.

 > * Go to Container Engine tab
 > * Copy Endpoint to  `API URL` in GitLab, making it an HTTPS URL (such as `https://104.154.177.137`)

+Let's activate it and save the settings.
+And then let's test the settings just to make sure.

 > * Check the Active checkbox
 > * Click Save Settings
-> * Click Cancel to return to the previous page
+> * Click Test Settings

 ### Setup GitLab Auto-Deploy

-Now we’re ready to configure GitLab Auto Deploy.
-Luckily GitLab also provides a few templates to get us started.
+Great, now we’re ready to configure GitLab Auto Deploy.
 Back to the project, let’s click `Set up auto deploy` and choose the Kubernetes template.
+This is a great template to get us started and we just need to edit the `KUBE_DOMAIN` to use our own domain.

 > * Go to Project, Click `Set up auto deploy`
 > * Choose Kubernetes template